Managing payments on the Companies Register

 Selecting a payment method

-The most practical payment method for you, or an organisation you're acting for, can depend on:
+The most practical payment method for you, or an organisation you are acting for, can depend on:

 • how frequently you use the Companies Register, and

-• how many people are linked to, and completing transactions on an online services account.
+• how many people are linked to, and completing transactions on an online account.

 We offer the following payment methods.